amy-2310/tree-tasks-scheduling/README.md

 # tree-tasks-scheduling
 This is a project for my bachelor thesis with the title *Analysis and implementation of variants algorithms computing the minimal space consumption of tree-like processes*.
-The goal is to find an efficient algorithm computing a space-optimal schedule for tree-like processes.
+The goal is to find an efficient algorithm computing a space-optimal schedule for tree-like processes.<br />
+Definition of tree-like processes: all main-processes start at the same time; each process can generate one or more new processes; all processes end at the same time.<br />
+Such tree-like processes can be modled by a directed tree: the root node represents the start of executing the set of processes; other nodes represent tasks (operations); an edge pointing from node A to node B means that B should happen directly after A was executed.<br />

 Two algorithms are designed, analyzed and implemented in Haskell.
 The first one, *recursive SPOPTN*, uses an already existing Algorithm *SPOPTN* [1] and the concept of divide-and-conquer to solve the problem in polinomial time.
 Although its correctness has not yet been formally proven, the results of random testing show that the schedule delivered by *recursive SPOPTN* is likely space-optimal.
 The main function `print_spopt_schedule` is defined in module `OptSpaceRecursive`:
 ```
 print_spopt_schedule :: [Input_Process] -> [Relation] -> IO ()
 ```